nioc/linky-collector/README.md

 Linky collector is a PHP script for requesting measures from Linky communicating meter.

+## Update July 2020

+Unfortunately, this script does not work anymore since Enedis has changed authentication mechanism without providing public API.
+However, you can still collect your consumption by downloading hourly CSV file from Enedis portal and use workaround script `php index-file.php name_of_your_downloaded_file.csv`.

 ## Key features

 -   Automatic script (can be used with cron for example),